-If you’re using the DoubleClick suit and you’re having trouble getting your NEXD Campaign Manager creatives approved, double-check that no third-party tracking pixels have been included in the NEXD Campaign Manager tag.
+If you’re using the DoubleClick suite and you’re having trouble getting your NEXD Campaign Manager creatives approved, double-check that no third-party tracking pixels have been included in the NEXD Campaign Manager tag.

-This is because, staring May 25th, 2018, Google has stopped supporting third-party trackers.
+Starting May 25th, 2018, Google stopped supporting third-party trackers.

-That situation may change in the future, but as of right now, you need to make sure you’re not using any third-party tracking.
+That may change in the future, but for now, you need to make sure you’re not using any third-party tracking.

 A bit of background

-For many of NEXD’s customers, one of the biggest players in this space is Google with their DoubleClick suite.
+For many of NEXD’s customers, one of the biggest players in this space is Google's DoubleClick suite.

 As of now, Google still has not integrated with the IAB Transparency & Consent Framework.
 What this means is that, until Google’s IAB integration is complete, on third-party exchanges, Google will only support personalized ads that do not include third-party tracking pixels.

 Here’s the full quote for the article on the DoubleClick Help page: